-Professor Tony Chafer is Professor of Contemporary French Area Studies and Director of the Centre for European and International Studies Research at the University of Portsmouth.
+Professor Tony Chafer is Professor of French and African Studies at the University of Portsmouth.
 His main research interests lie in French African policy in the colonial and post-colonial periods.
-His book, The End of Empire in French West Africa, was published in 2002 and he recently co-edited Francophone Africa at 50 with Dr. Alexander Keese (Humboldt/ University of Portsmouth).
-Between 2007 and 2010, Tony worked with Dr. Gordon Cumming (University of Cardiff) on a British Academy funded project exploring Anglo-French cooperation in Africa, leading to the publication of an edited volume, From rivalry to partnership?
+His book, The End of Empire in French West Africa, was published in 2002 (translation into French due for publication in 2018 by Presses Universitaires de Rennes).
+Between 2007 and 2010, Tony worked with Professor Gordon Cumming (University of Cardiff) on a British Academy funded project exploring Anglo-French cooperation in Africa, which led to the publication of an edited volume, From rivalry to partnership?
 New approaches to the challenges of Africa, and articles in various scholarly journals, including International Affairs, African Security and the Journal of Modern African Studies.
-He is a Research Associate of the Institute of Commonwealth Studies and regularly acts as a consultant to the Foreign & Commonwealth Office on French African policy.
+He co-edited Francophone Africa at 50 with Professor Alexander Keese (Geneva University).
+He is currently working on a new research project with Gordon Cumming.
+Funded by the Leverhulme Trust, it explores coalition-building for French militaro-humanitarian interventions in Africa.
+Tony is a Research Associate of the Institute of Commonwealth Studies.

 Professor Margaret Majumdar is a Research Professor in the School of Languages and Area Studies.
 Her main research interests are postcoloniality in the Francophone world, Franco-Maghrebian relations, French and Francophone political philosophy and Francophone Maghrebian literature.
 Margaret has published widely on these topics, including most recently in the International Journal of Francophone Studies and Modern and Contemporary France.
 Her book, Post-coloniality: the French dimension was published in 2007.